- View Offline

 Learn how to make a presentation from scratch or with built-in themes, import images and PowerPoint slides, and add interest with animation, widgets, and video.
 Plus add built-in smart learning interactions to your projects, which add more complex interactivity.
 You'll also discover how to prepare for and record a software simulation, synchronize video, add audio, and build quizzes into your project.

-(SOUND) If you're new to Captivate, you'll learn enough to get started creating your own E-learning content.
-From creating a project from scratch, to adding various types of assets, creating quizzes.
-And publishing your finished project.
-For those of you who have experience with previous versions of Captivate.
-You'll learn about many of the new features found in Captivate 7 to improve your authoring experience.
-For example, we'll work with drag and drop components now to make E-learning more fun.
+- [Voiceover] Hi, and welcome to Up and Running with Captivate 7.
+I'm David Rivers.
+If you're new to Captivate, you'll learn enough to get started creating your own e-learning content from creating a project from scratch, to adding various types of assets, creating quizzes, and publishing your finished project.
+For those of you who have experience with previous versions of Captivate, you'll learn about many of the new features found in Captivate 7 to improve your authoring experience.
+For example, we'll work with drag and drop components now to make e-learning more fun.

 We'll record system audio right alongside our narration.
 And, we'll explore some of the cool interactive elements you can now find in Captivate 7.
 We'll explore the many publishing options like publishing m-learning to HTML5 so your users can learn on their iPads and other mobile devices.
 There's lots to cover, so let's get started.